-Linguistics, the scientific study of language, lies at the nexus of the natural and physical sciences, humanities, social sciences, maths, and computer science.
-Linguists seek to understand the structure, behaviour, and evolution of human language and animal communication in all of their forms: spoken, signed, gestured, written, even whistled and drummed.
-Any language is fair game for linguistic study, from English to Euskara (Basque), Spanish to Sanskrit, Norwegian to Ntlaka’pamux.
+If you’re curious about language – and attracted by a subject that combines physical sciences, humanities, social sciences, maths and computer science – Linguistics is for you.
+It seeks to understand human language and animal communication in all forms: spoken, signed, gestured, written, whistled and drummed.
+And that means any language: from English to Euskara, Spanish to Sanskrit, and Norwegian to Ntlaka’pamux.

-- notorious Egyptologist Sir Ernest Alfred Wallis Budge
+- Sir Ernest Alfred Wallis Budge, notorious Egyptologist

-- Sir John Lyons, author of a famous book on Noam Chomsky and later master of Trinity Hall
+- Sir John Lyons, author of a famous book on Noam Chomsky, and master of Trinity Hall

 - Walter William Skeat, author of the landmark Etymological English Dictionary and the definitive edition of Chaucer’s works